OpenFunction/charts/README.md

 For more details on initializing Helm, [read the Helm docs](https://helm.sh/docs/)

-1. Add `openfunction.github.io` as an helm repo
+1. Add `openfunction.github.io` as a helm repo:
     ```
     helm repo add openfunction https://openfunction.github.io/charts/
     helm repo update
     ```

-2. Install the openfunction chart on your cluster in the `openfunction` namespace:
+2. Install the `openfunction` chart on your cluster in the `openfunction` namespace:
-   - If your environment does not contain any openfunction-dependent components and you want to install all components directly, You can install openfunction with all dependencies with the following command:
+   - If your environment does not contain any openfunction-dependent components, and you want to install all components directly, You can install openfunction with all dependencies with the following command:
       ```
       kubectl create namespace openfunction
       helm install openfunction openfunction/openfunction -n openfunction
       ```
-   - If your environment already contains some of the openfunction-dependent components, or if you want to install some components separately for more flexibility and customizable capabilities.
-For example, if you already have dapr installed in your environment, You can install openfunction with the following command:
+   - If your environment already contains some openfunction-dependent components, or if you want to install some components separately for more flexibility and customizable capabilities.
+For example, if you already have `dapr` installed in your environment, You can install openfunction with the following command:
       ```
       kubectl create namespace openfunction
-      helm install openfunction --set Dapr.enabled=false openfunction/openfunction -n openfunction
+      helm install openfunction --set global.Dapr.enabled=false openfunction/openfunction -n openfunction
       ```

 ## Verify installation

 ```
-kubectl get pods -namespace openfunction
+kubectl get po -n openfunction
 ```

 ## Uninstall the Chart